top of page

 👉 Not sure which option is right for you?
 Our experienced green card immigration attorney can evaluate your situation and create the best strategy for your success.

-Why Hire a Green Card Immigration Lawyer?
+Why Hire a Green Card Immigration Lawyer in Clermont FL?

-Marriage-Based Green Cards - Proving Bona Fide
+Marriage-Based Green Cards—Proving Bona Fide

 If you are married to a U.S. citizen or lawful permanent resident, you may qualify for a marriage-based green card.
-This is one of the most common ways to become a permanent resident — but it also requires strong evidence that your marriage is bona fide (authentic and not entered into solely for immigration purposes).
+This is one of the most common ways to become a permanent resident—but it also requires strong evidence that your marriage is bona fide (authentic and not entered into solely for immigration purposes).

 Examples of evidence include: